Bank keeps rates steady, more QE still possible

 "We expect next month to be different," said Investec Philip Shaw.
 "We have changed our view of the policy outlook and now expect the MPC to provide the economy with additional stimulus via another round of QE," he said.

-Sterling strengthened and gilt futures pared gains after the Bank's decision eliminated the outside possibility that the it might have started a new round of QE as soon as this month.
+The pound strengthened and gilt futures pared gains after the BoE's decision eliminated the outside possibility that the it might have started a new round of QE as soon as this month.

 Purchasing managers' surveys show the manufacturing sector, once the bright spot in Britain's lacklustre recovery, has been contracting for the last two months, while an equivalent survey of services firms recorded its biggest fall in a decade, denting expectations for a strong rebound in growth in the third quarter after nine months of virtual stagnation.

-The Bank completed its first round of quantitative easing in February 2010, having bought 200 billion pounds of assets, mainly British government bonds.
+The BoE completed its first round of quantitative easing in February 2010, having bought 200 billion pounds of assets, mainly British government bonds.

 Earlier on Thursday the Organisation for Economic Cooperation and Development (OECD) said central banks in advanced economies should loosen policy if economic weakness persisted, but stopped short of calling for immediate loosening.